-When you are in Stryker, you'll notice that it is more blue-collar than most other communities in America.
-43.39% of Stryker’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Stryker is a blue-collar town, with 43.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stryker is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Stryker who work in office and administrative support (14.76%), food service (9.76%), and management occupations (7.57%).

 The per capita income in Stryker in 2022 was $28,697, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $114,788 for a family of four.
 However, Stryker contains both very wealthy and poor people as well.